The order tags article covers basic usage of the order

 Open-end variables

-To define an order within a text variable, put the numeric string in the variable using cvalue
+variable, put the numeric string in the variable using cvalue

 and surround the string with single quotes.
-In the example below, the Q1TO5ORDERVAR variable assigns anyone who selected option 1 at Q1 the value '1, 2, 3, 4, 5', while those who select option 2 at Q1 are assigned '5, 4, 3, 2, 1'.
+In the example below, the Q1TO5ORDERVAR variable assigns anyone who selects option 1 at Q1 the value '1, 2, 3, 4, 5', while those who select option 2 at Q1 are assigned '5, 4, 3, 2, 1'.
 Then, the order

 tag will use the value stored at Q1TO5ORDERVAR as its input.